 Downtown Bath’s 19th century buildings are home to shops, boutiques, galleries, and restaurants lining pedestrian-friendly Front and Centre Streets… perfect for an afternoon of browsing in all seasons.

-- Shipbuilding - Visit the Maine Maritime Museum on grounds of the historic Percy and Small Shipyard for exhibits from the era of the tall ships, currently showing an exhibit on Nautical Humor.
+- Shipbuilding - Visit the Maine Maritime Museum on grounds of the historic Percy and Small Shipyard for exhibits from the era of the tall ships, currently showing an exhibit on Nautical Humor,through June 20.

-- Events – A slate of educational lectures, movie screenings, live performances, dances and other indoor activities adds warmth to Bath’s winter social calendar.
-See the latest “Bath Matters” enews (bottom right on page) for an updated list.
+- Events – A slate of educational lectures, movie screenings, live performances, dances and other indoor activities adds warmth to Bath’s spring social calendar.
+See the latest “Bath Matters” enews for our Community Calendar.

-- Music - Enjoy music by regional and national artists at the Chocolate Church Arts Center in a converted 1836 Gothic-Revival style church.
+- Music - Enjoy music by regional and national artists at the Chocolate Church Arts Center, housed in a converted 1836 Gothic-Revival style church.

 - Beaches - Popham Beach and Reid State Parks flank the mouth of the Kennebec River with miles of sand beach, just a few miles downriver from Bath.

-- Hiking/Snowshoe-ing – take to the woods at the Thorne Head nature preserve for a short walk to Merrymeeting Bay, or an exploration of the entire 5-mile Whiskeag Trail.
+- Hiking– take to the woods at the Thorne Head nature preserve for a short walk to Merrymeeting Bay, or an exploration of the 5-mile Whiskeag Trail.
+Or make a short drive to Phippsburg to hike Morse Mountain.

 - Farmers Market - Buy fresh local produce including fruits, vegetables, fish, meat, poultry, bread, pastries, cheeses, yogurt, cut flowers, plantings, soaps, yarns and fleeces.
 Saturday mornings, 8:30am – 12:30pm at Waterfront Park on Commercial Street.

-- Shopping - Browse downtown for Clothing, Jewelry, Antiques, Books, Home Furnishings and Decor, Kitchenware, and Made in Maine gifts.
-Enjoy the post holiday bargains!
+- Shopping - Browse downtown for Clothing, Jewelry, Antiques, Books, Home Furnishings and Decor, Kitchenware, and Made in Maine gifts (Enjoy the markdowns on Winter items!)

 - Dining - Bath offers casual or fine dining in charming settings.
 Whether snug in a historic building or overlooking the ice-floes in Kennebec River, Bath’s restaurants continue to attract top-notch chefs.